eheperson/rpp-p/README.md

-# rpp-m (rec-play-pause-nano)
+# rpp-p (rec-play-pause-nano)
  template repository for cross-platform cpp development based on CMake build system Resources

 > **NOTE :** This repository is tested only on MacOS and debian based Linux Distributions.
 Will be updated for Windows in the future.

 ### Who is this repository for?
 * If project based on CMakeLists build system.
-* If project requires developing some extra libs without 3rd dependencies.
+* If project requires developing some extra libs with 3rd dependencies.

 ### Requirements:
 * cmake